Hypfer/Valetudo/docs/_pages/installation/dreame.md

 The easiest way of doing this is by creating a tar archive of everything important and then uploading it to your laptop, which at this point should be connected to the robots Wi-Fi AP.

-To do that, head back to the UART shell and create a tar file of all the required files like so:
+To do that, use the ssh shell to create a tar file of all the required files like so:

 ```
 tar cvf /tmp/backup.tar /mnt/private/ /mnt/misc/ /etc/OTA_Key_pub.pem /etc/publickey.pem